 The South Sudan Peace Deal and Prospects for Peacebuilding

-by Kenneth Omeje and Nicodemus Minde"Post-conflict peacebuilding and reconstruction present a complex challenge to any nascent state emerging from war.
+by Kenneth Omeje and Dr. Nicodemus Minde"Post-conflict peacebuilding and reconstruction present a complex challenge to any nascent state emerging from war.
 In South Sudan, negotiated tradeoffs among political elites were inevitable.
 Although the war has had a devastating impact, the IGAD peace agreement offers a renewal and a platform for rebuilding the state."